Chinese Celery: Flavor, Benefits, And Uses

 What’s the difference between Chinese celery and normal celery?

-Chinese celery has thinner stalks, stronger flavor, and more aromatic leaves compared to regular celery, which has thicker stalks.
+Chinese celery has thinner stalks, a stronger flavor, and more aromatic leaves than regular celery, which has thicker stalks.

 Can Chinese celery be eaten raw?